Lewis Broadus: World War I

-For the duration of the war, Lewis commanded a Military Police unit within the 317th Train Headquarters and Military Police, 92nd Division.
 Upon arrival in France and direct deployment of the division, the unit's primary mission was "to provide battlefield circulation control to support the division's move into the Marbache sector near Pont a Mousson," which entailed operating traffic control points, and evacuating and managing enemy prisoners of war.
 This mission was notably achieved with great efficiency that enabled the division to advance without a break in momentum.

 After the war, the 92nd Division was dissolved, and Lewis continued his service in the military police, once again with the 25th Infantry Regiment.

 Retirement and legacy

-After his military career ended, Lewis settled in the town of Mount Vernon, New York where he worked as Special Officer for the Mount Vernon police department and was employed by the Alcohol Tax Division of NYC until his retirement in 1947.
+After his military career ended, Lewis settled in the town of Mount Vernon, New York, where he worked as Special Officer for the Mount Vernon police department and was employed by the Alcohol Tax Division of NYC until his retirement in 1947.
 By 1961, he had served his country for 26 years with "impeccable military and combat credentials" and was one of the last remaining Spanish–American War veterans.
-He died at age 83 in Veterans Hospital in Jamaica, NY and had a military burial in Long Island National Cemetery, Farmingdale, Long Island.
+He died at age 83 in Veterans Hospital in Jamaica, New York.

 The Certificate of Merit Medal that he was awarded as a young man in 1906 by President Roosevelt had been converted to the Distinguished Service Medal in 1919.
 By the "Act of Congress approval March 5, 1934, authorization of the U.S. War Department," the Distinguished Service Medal was converted into the Distinguished Service Cross.
-This award was sent to his surviving family, who presented it as a gift to the Smithsonian National Museum of African American History and Culture in Washington, D.C. and accepted by the Museum's Curator of Collections His military papers were donated to the Library of Virginia Foundation, on behalf of the Library of Virginia.
+This award was sent to his surviving family, who presented it as a gift to the Smithsonian National Museum of African American History and Culture in Washington, D.C., and accepted by the Museum's Curator of Collections.
+His military papers were donated to the Library of Virginia Foundation, on behalf of the Library of Virginia.